Dromornis: Taxonomy

 The genus was erected to separate a new species, Dromornis australis, from the previously described Dinornis (giant moas), another lineage of ancient large and flightless birds found in New Zealand that was earlier described by Richard Owen in 1843.
 A femur that was forwarded to England, probably a dromornithid and since lost, suggested an Australian genus, but Owen withheld publication for many years.
 The type specimen, another femur, was found in a 55 m well at Peak Downs, Queensland, and subsequently described by Owen in 1872.
 Owen's new taxon was published in a series on prehistoric birds, read before the Zoological Society of London then appearing in its Transactions.

-The name of the genus is derived from Ancient Greek, dromos meaning running, a race, and ornitho, a bird.
+The name of the genus is derived from Ancient Greek, δρόμος (drómos), meaning a course, a race, and ὄρνις (órnis), a bird.

 The genus and family are referred to as mihirung, distinguishing these birds from the giant emus.
-'Mihirung paringmal' is an Aboriginal word from the Tjapwuring people of Western Victoria and it means 'giant bird'.
+'Mihirung paringmal' is an Aboriginal term from the Tjapwuring people of Western Victoria and it means 'giant bird'.